-Truth: No matter how close you are to retirement you still have the opportunity to grow your retirement savings.
+I hear this myth all the time.
+Here’s the truth: No matter how close you are to retirement, you still have the opportunity to grow your retirement savings.

 Let’s say you turn 40 this year and bring home around $4,000 a month.
-By investing 15% of your income until you retire, you could retire with a nest egg worth $959,000.
+By investing 15% of your income until you retire, you could end up with a nest egg worth $959,000.

 Well, that’s great if you’re 40.
 But what if you’re 50?
 Contribute 25% of your income toward retirement until you’re 67, and you could have $535,000.
 Is that better than zero?
 You bet it is!

 No matter how old you are, you can still do something.
 So don’t waste another minute!
-The more time your money has to grow, the more compound growth will work in your favor.
+The more time your money has to grow, the more compound growth can work in your favor.

 Myth #6: I Can Do It on My Own

 When it comes to investing, it can be tempting to fly solo.
-But that doesn’t necessarily lead to retirement security.
+But that approach may not lead to retirement security.

-When you go it alone, emotions have a way of driving your decisions, causing you to jump in and out of the market when it fluctuates.
+When you go it alone, emotions can get the best of you, causing you to jump in and out of the market when it fluctuates.
 But trying to time the market only costs you in the end.
-A pro can help you focus on the long-term and ride out the waves so you reach your retirement goals.
+A pro can help you focus on the long term so you can ride out the waves and reach your retirement goals.

 Looking for a pro near you?
 With our SmartVestor program, you can connect with a financial advisor today.
 Find a SmartVestor pro!